 Are you met with silence when you ask your kids about school?
 Check out these 18 effective questions to ask kids “how was school?”

 If your child is like mine and you ask him, “How was school?” his response—every day—would be “Good.”
 Not a single change from one day to the next.

-One time I even asked, “What did you do at school today?” and he still said, “Good.”
+One time I even asked, “What did you do today?” and he still said, “Good.”

 Clearly we were having communication issues here.
 I didn’t mean to pry—I just wanted him to talk and gauge what he likes and doesn’t.
 Where he struggles, and the general flow of his day.

 I wanted to ask him about school, and not with the typical (and much expected) question of “How was school?”

 Sneaky but effective questions to ask kids “How was school?”

 So I started asking different questions to prod the stories out, including: